Your info, payment and privacy all in one place.

 Contact the Swedish Authority for Privacy Protection or your local data protection authority about any questions or concerns.

-You can find the Swedish Authority’s details here, or go to the website of your local data protection authority.
+You can find the Swedish Authority’s details here.
+You can also go to the website of your local data protection authority.

 Information regarding the source of the personal data

 In addition to the data we collect from you when you sign up for the Spotify Service, update your account, or throughout your use of the Spotify Service, we may receive certain data from other (‘third party’) sources.
 The table below sets out the categories of the third parties and a description of them.